julienlargetpiet/Moutarde/README.md

 `f` is used as the keyword for a `for loop`

 Where the `for loop` loops is defined via its `path` inside the `moutarde` file.
+Of course, you can `for loop` inside another `for loop`, and so on...

 For example, the folowing query will search for all the books title inside the bookstore.